 Air purifiers and particle filtration

 Coronavirus particles do fall within the particle-size range that HEPA filters, found in some air purifiers, capture, which is 0.01 micron and larger.

-Theoretically, an air purifier could have the capability to capture coronavirus, if the purifier had a particular type of HEPA filter with an efficiency of 99.95% and an ultra violet lamp to then kill coronavirus.
+An air purifier could capture coronavirus, if the purifier had a particular type of HEPA filter with an efficiency of 99.95% and an ultra violet lamp to then kill coronavirus.

-Crucially, though, none of this has been scientifically proven yet, and, in the real world, a lot depends on factors such as:
+Crucially, though, in the real world, a lot depends on factors such as:

 - the type of HEPA filter you have